 How long do you boil fresh pasta?

 It depends on the shape you make.
 For a thin pappardelle, fettuccine or spaghetti then it should only need 2 minutes.
 Check it at 2 mins and see what you think.
-For filled pasta pasta shapes boil for 4 - 5 minutes.
+For filled pasta shapes boil for 4 - 5 minutes.
 Again it depends on the thickness so you might need to experiment.

 Can you make pasta dough without eggs?